 If you have never been affected by a data breach or other Internet crime, it’s easy to overlook the importance of data security.
 However, it is now critically important to remain vigilant when it comes to your online presence.
 Gone are the days of easy-to-guess passwords used across all accounts.
-There are currently so many different variation of cyber crime that even authorities find it extremely difficult to counter.
+There are currently so many different variations of cyber crime that even authorities find it extremely difficult to counter.

 Cyber crime involves hacking, malware (computer viruses), denial of service attacks and more.
 In 2016 alone, over 3.5 million cases of online fraud and around 2 million cases of computer misuse offenses were recorded.
 It’s a huge and expensive issue to combat, but there are things you can do to better safeguard yourself.